Background pattern

 Enalapril maleate/Nitrendipine

-Enalapril maleate belongs to a group of medications known as angiotensin-converting enzyme inhibitors (ACE inhibitors).
-Nitrendipine belongs to a group of medications known as calcium channel blockers.
+Enalapril maleate belongs to a group of medicines called angiotensin-converting enzyme inhibitors (ACE inhibitors).
+Nitrendipine belongs to a group of medicines called calcium channel blockers.

-It is indicated for the treatment of essential hypertension in patients who are not adequately controlled with enalapril or nitrendipine alone.
+It is indicated for the treatment of arterial hypertension in patients who are not adequately controlled with enalapril or nitrendipine alone.

-2. What you need to know before starting Enit
+2. What you need to know before you take Enit

 Do not take Enit

-• If you are allergic (hypersensitive) to enalapril maleate, nitrendipine, or any of the other components of this medication (see composition in section 6).
+• If you are allergic (hypersensitive) to enalapril maleate, nitrendipine or any of the other ingredients of this medicine (see section 6).

-• If you have had allergic reactions to similar medications.
+• If you have had allergic reactions to similar medicines.

-• If you are more than 3 months pregnant.
-(It is also best to avoid Enit in the early stages of pregnancy – see pregnancy and breastfeeding section).
+• If you are pregnant for more than 3 months.
+(It is also best to avoid Enit in the early stages of pregnancy – see section on pregnancy and breastfeeding).

-• If you have cardiovascular shock, heart failure, and if you have been diagnosed with angina pectoris, myocardial infarction, or cerebral infarction in the past few days.
+• If you have cardiovascular shock, heart failure, and if you have been diagnosed with angina pectoris, myocardial infarction or cerebral infarction in the previous days.

-• If you have severe kidney failure or are undergoing hemodialysis.
+• If you have severe renal impairment or are undergoing hemodialysis.

 • If you have diseases caused by narrowing of the heart valves.